 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-The spinal cord injury a person has will determine how much care they need and the types of product that can improve their quality of life.
-For example, certain mattresses may be better than others for particular spinal cord injuries.
+The spinal cord injury a person has will determine how much care they need and the types of products that can improve their quality of life.
+For example, certain mattresses may be more suitable than others for particular spinal cord injuries.

-According to The Miami Project, there are approximately 17,730 new spinal cord injuries every year in the United States.
+According to The Miami Project, there are approximately 17,810 new spinal cord injuries annually in the United States.

-Sustaining damage to the spinal cord can affect a person’s ability to feel or move parts of the body.
+Sustaining damage to the spinal cord can affect a person’s ability to feel or move parts of their body.
 It can also cause

-This article will look at the factors a person may need to consider when purchasing a mattress or bed for someone who has experienced a spinal cord injury.
-It will also provide some mattress and bed options to consider.
+This article will look at the factors to consider when purchasing a mattress or bed for someone who has experienced a spinal cord injury.
+It will also provide some mattress and bed options to explore.

 An important first step in finding a suitable mattress or bed for a person with a spinal cord injury is working with a physician or therapist, as well as the affected individual, to review the multiple factors affecting the choice.

 For example, some factors to consider include:

 - Will the individual be using a hospital bed?